Manilal Doctor: Deportation from Fiji

 Although Manilal had not been in Suva when the strike began and the Government did not have sufficient evidence to charge him for sedition, it used the Peace and Good Order Ordinance of 1875 to prohibit him, his wife and two other strike leaders, Harpal Maharaj and Fazil Khan from residing on Viti Levu, Ovalau or Macuata province.
 Since these were the main areas of Indian settlement and the only places where Indians could earn a living, this virtually amounted to deportation.
 Manilal was sent to Nukulau Island to await a ship to New Zealand.
 From Nukulau, Manilal sent a number of letters of complaint to the Secretary of State for the Colonies and he signed one with 'from Imperial University, Coolie Examination Hall, Nukulau".
-Petitions were organised, signed by thousands of Indians, asking for Manilal to not to be expelled as he was their leader and that they could not continue to stay if Manilal was expelled.
+Petitions were organised, signed by thousands of Indians, asking for Manilal not to be expelled as he was their leader and that they could not continue to stay if Manilal was expelled.

 Manilal left Fiji on 15 April 1920.
 The Colonial Government continued to harass Manilal after his departure from Fiji.
 He was not allowed to practice law in New Zealand.
 Manilal's application for admission as a barrister and solicitor in New Zealand was refused by a Full Court of the Supreme Court in 1921.
 The Auckland District Law Society opposed his application on the basis that he was not of fit character given his role as a "prime mover" in the 1920 strike.
 The Court did not accept Manilal's explanation and instead favoured the evidence of the Colonial authorities (including Mr Scott a member of the Legislative Council and also the lawyer for the Crown in the prosecution of the 200 striking workers) that Manilal was "principally the cause of the said Indian disturbance".
 His correspondence was monitored.
 C.F.
 Andrews informed Gandhi that a paper that Manilal had sent to him from New Zealand had 4 or 5 sections cut out (presumably containing information about Fiji).
 He had already been refused permission to practice in Australia and was refused permission to practice in Ceylon (Sri Lanka) and even in India he was not allowed to practice in the Bombay and Madras High Courts.
 The British Government even had his name struck off the list of Barristers.
 Gandhi noted that "An empire that requires such calculated persecution of a man, without even ntrying to prove anything against him, deserves only to be dissolved."
 He was finally given permission by the Patna High Court to practice in the Lower Courts of Bihar and Orissa because he held an LLB degree from an Indian University.
 After much wandering he set up a legal practice in Gaya, Bihar in 1922.